kn3007427/kn3007427.github.io/notebook.md

 <summary><strong></strong>Behavior + command</summary>

 **Definition:**
-Behavior refers to the observable actions, reactions, or manner of acting of an organism, system, or machine in response to internal or external stimuli.
+-Behavior refers to the observable actions, reactions, or manner of acting of an organism, system, or machine in response to internal or external stimuli.
 Command denotes an authoritative order, directive, or instruction that expects obedience or triggers a specific action.
 **In My Own Words:**
-is the things you tell the computer to do
+-Is the things you tell the computer to do **Example:**
-**Example:**
-When you do an specific action that ells the computer what have to do
+-When you do an specific action that ells the computer what have to do

 Pressed = TRUE
 Not Pressed = FALSE